-If an interface is load-balanced, SMC IS displays throughput for both the bonded interface and its constituent interfaces.
+If an interface is load-balanced, the Management Center displays throughput for both the bonded interface and its constituent interfaces.

-Note: Where multiple physical resources are bonded into a single logical resource (for example, load-balanced NICs and RAID volumes in a filesystem), SMC IS shows the structure of the aggregated resource, and (where possible) shows metrics for both the aggregate and the component resources.
+Note: Where multiple physical resources are bonded into a single logical resource (for example, load-balanced NICs and RAID volumes in a filesystem), the Management Center shows the structure of the aggregated resource, and (where possible) shows metrics for both the aggregate and the component resources.